Mikea Turner is a two-time Emmy-nominated journalist. She joined the NBC12 news team as a weeknight anchor in January 2021.

-Before Mikea joined WUSA9, she was a morning live reporter and fill-in news anchor, producer and weather forecaster at WBOC-TV16/FOX21 in Salisbury, MD.
-Prior to WBOC-TV 16/FOX 21, Mikea worked as a general assignment reporter and co-anchor at Prince George's Community Television (CTV), a hyperlocal cable news station, where she launched a segment entitled, “Inspirational Moments with Mikea,” that put the spotlight on Prince George’s County residents making a difference in the community.
+Mikea spent her formative years as a multimedia journalist/ morning live reporter, fill-in news anchor, fill-in producer, and fill-in weather forecaster at WBOC-TV16/FOX21 in Salisbury, Maryland.
+Prior to WBOC-TV 16/FOX 21, Mikea worked as a general assignment reporter and co-anchor at Prince George's Community Television (CTV), a hyperlocal cable news station just minutes outside of Washington, D.C.
+There, she launched a segment “Inspirational Moments with Mikea” that put the spotlight on Prince George’s County residents making a difference in the community.

 Mikea attended Rutgers University, The State University of New Jersey New Brunswick/Piscataway, where she earned a Bachelor of Arts degree in Journalism/ Media Studies and minored in Japanese.

-Mikea is an advocate for the ALS Association and hopes to raise more awareness about early detection for breast cancer.
-She’s also a member of the National Association of Black Journalists (NABJ) and the Rutgers Alumni Mentoring Program.
+She is an advocate for the ALS Association and hopes to raise more awareness about early detection for breast cancer.
+Mikea is also a member of the National Association of Black Journalists (NABJ) and spent years as a mentor for the Rutgers Alumni Mentoring Program.